 In the long term, is the ambition to arrive at a place where there are sufficient bail funds to cover everyone, or is it really about making bail funds obsolete—to use the high appearance rate as proof that the whole idea behind bail was wrong in the first place.

 Steinberg: The goal of The Bail Project [the present-day descendent of the Bronx Freedom Fund] is to put ourselves out of business one site at a time.
 Nothing would make us happier.
 Every single person who works on this staff across this country is committed to the goal of putting ourselves out of business and throwing a huge shutdown party.
-And that is because that would mean we had been successful at the other part of our organisation, which is not just bailing people out and keeping the data but actually using that knowledge and that data to inform politicians and local elected officials and policy makers and judges to move systemic reform forward and eliminate cash bail so that bail funds are no longer needed.
+And that is because that would mean we had been successful at the other part of our organization, which is not just bailing people out and keeping the data but actually using that knowledge and that data to inform politicians and local elected officials and policy makers and judges to move systemic reform forward and eliminate cash bail so that bail funds are no longer needed.

 Now that there is finally this focus on the systemic problems in criminal justice, in particular the discussion of defunding or even abolishing police departments, should we regard bail reform as a component of that discussion?
 Or is it a completely separate track?

-Steinberg: The way to analyse the criminal legal system is to look at it like a tapestry.
+Steinberg: The way to analyze the criminal legal system is to look at it like a tapestry.
 You can pull any one thread and begin to disrupt and dismantle it.
 You can pull at the thread of cash bail and eliminate it and allow more people to be free and get them home.
 You can pull at the thread of jail conditions.
 You can pull at the thread of whether there should even be jails.
 You can pull at the thread of policing.
 It's all a tapestry of interwoven systems that all have to be reimagined in this new world that I hope will last — the legacy that I hope George Floyd's death has left behind for all of us.

 I do think we're at a moment of reckoning.
 It is the most exciting, inspiring time, and heartbreaking time, that I can remember.
 And I've been around for quite a while now.
-People are finally stepping up and seeing the interconnectedness to other systems in this country that we have created that also have had devastating impacts on the Black community and on people of colour in this country.
+People are finally stepping up and seeing the interconnectedness to other systems in this country that we have created that also have had devastating impacts on the Black community and on people of color in this country.
 I'm really hopeful.